Skip to content

 Claude Code with the HubSpot MCP does it differently:

 It’s not one-click.
 You still review and approve.
-But the classification logic is consistent, and you can inspect the reasoning — “scored low on ICP because headcount under 50 and no enterprise tech signals” — before committing anything.
+But the classification logic is consistent and auditable.

 The engagement model this enables